Exploring the Value of Pre-trained Language Models for Clinical Named Entity Recognition: Introduction

-There is an ongoing investigation in this field regarding whether PLMs with fine-tuning would perform better than training from scratch on certain tasks \cite{10.1145/3458754_PubMedBERT}.
-Researchers tend to take it for granted that this assumption can receive a positive answer when the task under study is having a very low amount of resource and the PLM can help with extra knowledge learned from large amounts of available out-of-domain or related-domain data which is usually from general or mixed domain.
-However, mixed domain knowledge can also have negative effect on model learning for domain specific tasks, especially by introducing ambiguity.
-For instance, the word ``dude'' can be normally understood and learned as a person in a general domain corpus, but in the veterinary/medical domain it is an acronym for ``defecating, urinating, drinking and eating'' \footnote{\textit{ref.} \url{https://www.allacronyms.com/DUDE/medical}}.

-One of the key questions here is, to make the deployed task to be benefited from mixed domain pre-training, what size of data is low-resource enough scenario?
-No research has reported such statistics.
-In this paper, focusing on clinical domain text mining, we investigate into the above mentioned assumption, i.e. whether PLMs can perform better than models learned from scratch using small amounts of available data in a constrained setting.
+However, ongoing investigations try to understand the extent to which fine-tuning PLMs increases performances against language models trained from scratch on domain-specific tasks \cite{10.1145/3458754_PubMedBERT}.
+Researchers often assume that fine-tuning becomes indeed helpful when dealing with tasks that have limited available data, and where PLMs can leverage additional knowledge acquired from extensive out-of-domain or domain-related data.

+Therefore, an important question arises: Given a domain-specific task, how limited should the available data be for mixed-domain pre-training to be considered beneficial?
+Surprisingly, no previous studies have provided statistics in this regard.
+In this paper, our focus is on clinical domain text mining, and our objective is to examine the aforementioned hypothesis.
+Specifically, we aim to determine whether PLMs outperform models trained from scratch when given access to limited data in a constrained setting, and to what extent this improvement occurs.

-In comparison to other domains, clinical text mining (CTM) is still a relatively new task for PLM applications, as CTM is well known for data-scarce issue due to small amount of human-annotated corpora and privacy concerns.
-In this work, we take PLMs from the \textit{biomedical domain} and examine how well they perform on (kind of closely) related clinical data from international shared tasks via adaptation and fine tuning.
+In comparison to other domains, clinical text mining (CTM) is still considered a relatively new task for PLM applications, as CTM is well known for data-scarce issues due to a small amount of human-annotated corpora and privacy concerns.
+In this work, we fine-tune PLMs from the \textit{general} domain BERT, \textit{biomedical } domain BioBERT, and \textit{clinical} domain ClinicalBERT, examining how well they perform on clinical information extraction task, namely drugs and drug-related attributes using n2c2-2018 shared task data via adaptation and fine-tuning.
+We then compare their results with ones of a lightweight Transformer model trained from scratch, and further investigate the impact of an additional CRF layer on the deployed models.

-We report evaluation scores from the experiments.
-The findings have surprised us because of the huge performance drops when we use the alternative development and test datasets in such a related domain.
-Furthermore, we introduce our own end-to-end models using a Transformer and conditional random fields (CRFs) structure, and using the same constrained very small amount of data, our models demonstrate higher Accuracy evaluation scores in comparison to the currently openly available state of the art models even without pre-training.
-Finally, we design a new variation model by adding a CRF layer on top of PLM Bioformer and demonstrate how interestingly this new model works.
-We also report that all of theses evaluated models are still far from our expectations in practice on CTM tasks, especially on the recognition of special tokens.